wildfly-extras/wildfly-camel-examples/camel-jms/README.md

 Learn more
 ----------

-Additional camel-jms documentation can be found at the [WildFly Camel GitBook](http://wildflyext.gitbooks.io/wildfly-camel/content/javaee/jms.html
+Additional camel-jms documentation can be found at the [WildFly Camel User Guide](http://wildfly-extras.github.io/wildfly-camel/#_jms
 ) site.